Welcome to Seacroft Golf Club in Skegness

 Clyde’s initial proposal with reference to Seacroft’s past history and design, including that of original designer Willie Fernie and the proposal of Alister MacKenzie, secured the trust of the directors.
 In March 2018 he was commissioned to produce a course master plan for Seacroft Golf Club.
 This led to the implementation of a considered refinement of all 18 holes to be undertaken over a five year period.

 Through the winter 2018/19 work was carried out on the 7th, 8thand 10thholes which have now come into play.
-On Monday 21st October 2019, Clyde began the second phase, undertaking work on holes 9,11 & 6.
+On Monday 21st October 2019, Clyde began the second phase, undertaking work on holes 9,11 & 6 and in October 2020 the third phase took place with improvements to holes 3,4,14 and 16.

 Current Course Status